Alcohol

 • Cancer

-Chances of developing one or more of these issues are significantly increased when overconsumption of alcohol is paired with substance use.
-In the case of cold medicine, as it typically induces feelings of sleepiness and deep relaxation due to its narcotic effect, some people might find that pairing it with alcohol produces an even greater experience.
+The chance of developing one or more of these issues is significantly increased when overconsumption of alcohol is paired with substance use.
+In the case of cold medicine, as it typically induces feelings of sleepiness and deep relaxation due to its narcotic effect, some people might find that pairing it with alcohol produces a more severe experience.

-Similar to cold medicines, mixing alcohol with any medication (whether it is over the counter or prescribed by a doctor) can cause nausea and vomiting, headaches, drowsiness, fainting, or loss of coordination.
+Similar to cold medicines, mixing alcohol with any medication (whether it is over-the-counter or prescribed by a doctor) can cause nausea and vomiting, headaches, drowsiness, fainting, or loss of coordination.
 It can also put you at risk for internal bleeding, heart problems, and difficulties in breathing.
-In addition to these dangers, alcohol can make a medication less effective or even useless, or it may make the medication harmful or toxic to your body.
+In addition to these dangers, alcohol can make a medication less effective, useless, or it may make the medication harmful or toxic to your body.

 The National Institute on Alcohol Abuse and Alcoholism has an FAQ sheet with some of the more common medications and their reaction when taken with alcohol.